-According to the selected approved methodology (AM0015, 2004), the baseline emission factor is calculated as (EF_v) as a combined margin (CM), consisting of the combination of operating margin (OM) and build margin (BM) factors.
-For the purpose of determining the build margin and the operating margin emission factors, the project electricity system is defined by the spatial extent of the power plants that can be dispatched without significant transmission constraints.
-Similarly the connected electricity system is defined as that electricity system that is connected by transmission lines to the project electricity system and in which power plants can be dispatched without significant transmission constraints.
+According to the selected approved methodology (AM-0015), the baseline emission factor is defined as (EF_y) and is calculated as a combined margin (CM), consisting of the combination of operating margin (OM) and build margin (BM) factors.
+For the purpose of determining the build margin and the operating margin emission factors, a project electricity system is defined by the spatial extent of the power plants that can be dispatched without significant transmission constraints.
+Similarly a connected electricity system is defined as an electricity system that is connected by transmission lines to the project electricity system and in which power plants can be dispatched without significant transmission constraints.